Eulanda/EulandaConnect/docs/functions/Get-ArticleId.md

 # Get-ArticleId

 ## SYNOPSIS
-Returns the `Id` of the article based on its barcode or article number.
+This PowerShell function the `Id` of the article based on its barcode or article number.
+This function requires an EULANDA ERP system.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Get-ArticleId.ps1).

 ## SYNTAX